-If you live in the Washington, D.C. area, you know exactly what to expect in these next two weeks.
+If you live in the Washington, D.C. area, you know exactly what we are talking about.
 It may be the busiest time of the year here, when, after the calendar hits spring, one of the best sights in this entire country blooms.

-Literally.
-Thousands upon thousands of trees around this city will flower and cherry blossoms will overtake the Tidal Basin and several other spots in town.
+Thousands upon thousands of trees around this city will flower and Cherry Blossoms will overtake the Tidal Basin and several other spots in town.

 If you are looking to avoid the crowds there, any good local knows that during a weekday is the best time to go, and the middle of the day is always the least crowded.
 Any other time, and especially this coming weekend, you’ll be certain to encounter lots of people.